Another Modernism

 978-1-350-41638-3 (ISBN)

-In contrast to the modernist model of space, which was primarily visual, contemporary home economists centred on a user who interacts with the interior in a tactile, bodily way.
-Both movements strove for efficiency, but they understood it differently: for many modernist architects the term ‘efficiency’ denoted functionalist aesthetics, whereas for home economists it signified design solutions intended to ease the labour of an average American homemaker.
-This book analyses the home economists’ conception of space and argues that their focus on the user’s corporeality, tactility, and preferences, and her engagement in the design process, constituted an alternative model of modern architecture – a popular and largely rural modernism which focused on the specificity of the female user and her personal experience of the domestic interior.
+In contrast to the canonical modernist model of space, which is primarily visual, home economists centered on a user who interacts with the interior in a tactile, bodily way.
+Although both strove for efficiency, they understood it differently: whereas for many of the mainstream modernists the term ‘efficiency’ meant functionalist aesthetics, for home economists it signified design solutions intended to ease the labor of an average American homemaker.
+The book argues that the home economists’ focus on tactility, the user’s corporeality, movement, access, preferences, and her engagement in the design process, constituted an alternative model of modern architecture – a popular and largely rural modernism centered on the specificity of the female user and her personal experience of the domestic interior.

-Based on little-known archival material, and with an emphasis on (mostly) female researchers and users/occupants, Another Modernism will appeal to architects, design historians, and anyone interested in gender, women's, and disability studies.
+Based on little-known archival material, and with an emphasis on mostly female researchers, designers, and users/occupants, Another Modernism will appeal to architects, design historians, and anyone interested in gender, women's and disability studies, as well as non-visual approaches to design.

-In contrast to the modernist model of space, which was primarily visual, contemporary home economists centred on a user who interacts with the interior in a tactile, bodily way.
-Both movements strove for efficiency, but they understood it differently: for many modernist architects the term ‘efficiency’ denoted functionalist aesthetics, whereas for home economists it signified design solutions intended to ease the labour of an average American homemaker.
-This book analyses the home economists’ conception of space and argues that their focus on the user’s corporeality, tactility, and preferences, and her engagement in the design process, constituted an alternative model of modern architecture – a popular and largely rural modernism which focused on the specificity of the female user and her personal experience of the domestic interior.
+In contrast to the canonical modernist model of space, which is primarily visual, home economists centered on a user who interacts with the interior in a tactile, bodily way.
+Although both strove for efficiency, they understood it differently: whereas for many of the mainstream modernists the term ‘efficiency’ meant functionalist aesthetics, for home economists it signified design solutions intended to ease the labor of an average American homemaker.
+The book argues that the home economists’ focus on tactility, the user’s corporeality, movement, access, preferences, and her engagement in the design process, constituted an alternative model of modern architecture – a popular and largely rural modernism centered on the specificity of the female user and her personal experience of the domestic interior.

-Based on little-known archival material, and with an emphasis on (mostly) female researchers and users/occupants, Another Modernism will appeal to architects, design historians, and anyone interested in gender, women's, and disability studies.
+Based on little-known archival material, and with an emphasis on mostly female researchers, designers, and users/occupants, Another Modernism will appeal to architects, design historians, and anyone interested in gender, women's and disability studies, as well as non-visual approaches to design.

-Anna Myjak-Pycia is a postdoctoral researcher at the Institute for the History and Theory of Architecture (GTA), ETH Zürich, Switzerland.
+Anna Myjak-Pycia is a senior researcher at the Institute for the History and Theory of Architecture (GTA), ETH Zürich, Switzerland.

 List of Figures